kmlawson/history-of-history-in-east-asia/seminars.md

 Secondary Sources:

+(if you haven't read it already in Week 1) *The Oxford History of Historical Writing*:
+Vol 1: Ch 19 Sima Qian and the Shiji

 Hardy, Grant. *Worlds of Bronze and Bamboo: Sima Qian’s Conquest of History* (1999) Ch 2 Representing the World (~35)

 Watson, Burton *Ssu Ma Chien: Grand Historian of China* Ch 5 The Thought of Ssu-ma Ch'ien [on Archive.org](http://archive.org/details/ssumachiengrandh012602mbp) (~40)

 Lewis, Mark Edward *Writing and Authority in Early China* (1999) - Ch 7: The Encyclopedic Epoch section 'Sima Qian and Universal History' pp308-317 [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb3109400)

-Review your notes from the *Oxford History*:
-Vol 1: Ch 19 Sima Qian and the Shiji

 ### Elective Reading